About the series

 About the editors

 Tammy Gales is a Professor of Linguistics and the Director of Research at the Institute for Forensic Linguistics, Threat Assessment, and Strategic Analysis at Hofstra University, New York.
-She is the Vice President (and President-elect) of the International Association for Forensic and Legal Linguistics (IAFLL), and is on the editorial board for the peer-reviewed journals Applied Corpus Linguistics and Language and Law / Linguagem e Direito.
+She is the Vice President (and President-elect) of the International Association for Forensic and Legal Linguistics (IAFLL), and is on the editorial boards of the journals Applied Corpus Linguistics and Language and Law / Linguagem e Direito.

 Her research interests cross the boundaries of forensic linguistics and language and the law, with a primary focus on threatening communications and the use of corpus linguistics in statutory interpretation.
-She has trained law enforcement agents from agencies across Canada and the U.S. and has applied her work to both criminal and civil cases.
+Recent publications include Speaking of Crime: The Language of Criminal Justice, 2nd ed. (with Larry Solan and Peter Tiersma, Chicago, 2025).
+She has trained law enforcement agents from agencies across Canada and the U.S. and regularly applies her work to criminal and civil cases.